 Creating a big return in such a short span of time means that VCs must invest in deals that have a giant outcome.

-These big outcomes not only provide great returns to the fund, they also help cover the losses of the high number of failures that high risk investing attracts.
+These big outcomes not only provide great returns to the fund, but they also help cover the losses of the high number of failures that high-risk investing attracts.